Woman pleads guilty to stealing $1M scratch-off lottery prize from cousin: New York DA

-MINEOLA, NY (WPIX) – A woman has pleaded guilty to claiming her cousin’s $1 million winnings from a scratch-off ticket, a New York district attorney announced Friday.
+A woman has pleaded guilty to claiming her cousin’s $1 million winnings from a scratch-off ticket, a New York district attorney announced Friday.
+KTLA’s sister station WPIX reports.

 Iris Amador Argueta of Houston, Texas, pleaded guilty to grand larceny in the second degree.
 The district attorney said the 34-year-old faces between a year and four months to four years in prison.